ybbond/ybbond/content/posts/In Search of Good Writing App - Part 2, iA Writer vs iVim/index.md

 ## iA Writer

 I installed the trial version on Mac.
-The main takeaway is iA Writer give the writer full control of its edited file.
+The main takeaway is iA Writer gives the writer full control of its edited file.
 It uses iCloud to sync between devices.
 Mac version also has file versioning similar to _Time Machine_. iA Writer also supports opening external folder, enabling me to edit markdown file from my GitHub Gist.

 ![I tried iA Writer trial on Mac, with its syntax highlighting on](ia-writer-headline.png)